funnypolynomial/Kenbakuino/README.md

 Original links [here](http://www.funnypolynomial.com/software/arduino/kenbak.html "funnypolynomial.com").

 See **kenbakuino.txt** for detailed information about the sketch.
-It attempts to accurately emulate the original, but with some extensions: read from an RTC, generate random numbers, load build-in programs, etc.
+It attempts to accurately emulate the original, but with some extensions: read from an RTC, generate random numbers, load built-in programs, etc.

 **Note** if you download the **zip** from GitHub, after unzipping you will need to rename the "Kenbakuino-master" folder to just "Kenbakuino" since the IDE requires the folder to match the ino filename.